benmarwick/rrtools/README.md

   - It is possible to use rrtools without Git, but usually we want our research compendium to be managed by the version control software [Git](https://git-scm.com/).
 The free online book [Happy Git With R](http://happygitwithr.com) has details on how to do this.
 In brief, there are two methods to get started:
       + [New project on GitHub first, then download to RStudio](https://happygitwithr.com/new-github-first.html): Start on Github, Gitlab, or a similar web service, and create an empty repository called `pkgname` (you should use a different name, please follow the rules below) on that service.
 Then [clone](https://happygitwithr.com/new-github-first.html) that repository to have a local empty directory on your computer, called `pkgname`, that is linked to this remote repository.
 Please see our [wiki](https://github.com/benmarwick/rrtools/wiki/Create-a-new,-empty-research-compendium,-starting-with-an-empty-GitHub-repository) for a step-by-step walk-though of this method, illustrated with screenshots.
-      + [New project in RStudio first, then connect to GitHub/GitLab](https://happygitwithr.com/existing-github-last.html): An alternative approach is to create a local, empty, directory called `pkgname` on your computer, and initialize it with Git (`git init`), then create a GitHub/GitLab repository and connect your local project to the remote repository.
+      + [New project in RStudio first, then connect to GitHub/GitLab](https://happygitwithr.com/existing-github-last.html): An alternative approach is to create a local, empty, directory called `pkgname` on your computer (e.g. in your Desktop or Downloads folder), and initialize it with Git (`git init`), then create a GitHub/GitLab repository and connect your local project to the remote repository.
   - Whichever of those two methods that you choose, you continue by [staging, commiting and pushing](https://happygitwithr.com/git-basics.html) every future change in the repository with Git.
   - Your `pkgname` must follow some rules for everything to work, it must:
     + … contain only ASCII letters, numbers, and ‘.’